levoai/levoai-burp-extension/README.md

 **In Levo's SaaS UI**
 * Create a free-forever account on [Levo.ai](https://levo.ai).
 No credit card required.

-***Drop us a mail so that we can host a free satellite for you***
+***Drop us a mail so that we can host a satellite for you***
 * Drop us a mail at support@levo.ai with the subject line -

     `Need Hosted Satellite for Burp Suite.`
-* We will bring up a hosted satellite for you in no time, so that you can utilize all of Levo's incredible services, *No Payment Required*.
+* We will bring up a hosted satellite for you in no time, so that you can utilize all of Levo's incredible services.
+* Login to Levo at https://app.levo.ai and copy the org-id from the user profile in the top right.

+  `User profile -> User settings -> Organizations -> Click on Copy under Organization ID`
-* We'll revert back with a URL to your hosted satellite that you can enter in the Burp Suite Extension.
+* Enter the satellite url as - `collector.levo.ai` in the Burp config menu.
+* Check out the Advanced section below for instructions to setup a satellite locally.

 **In Burp**
 * Turn on sending traffic to Levo in Burp using config menu